 Science Gallery Lab Detroit and MOCAD explore the science and art of food

-The event, The Science of Food and Music, will feature Ahmir "Questlove" Thompson, a world-renowned musician, foodie and New York Times bestselling author; George Azar, chef and owner of Detroit’s Flowers of Vietnam and Michigan State University alumnus; and award-winning writer and filmmaker dream hampton.
+The event, The Science of Food and Music, will feature Ahmir "Questlove" Thompson, a world-renowned musician, foodie and New York Times bestselling author; Max Hardy, chef and owner of Detroit’s River Bistro, Coop, and expert on Caribbean-fusion cuisine; and award-winning writer and filmmaker dream hampton.

 The event will celebrate the science of food and memory, and examines how travel, culture and music impact food as an art form.